TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Experimental results

-The results of the previous experiments, especially in Section \rom{5}-B and \rom{5}-C, suggest that the teacher with the highest WER performance did not necessarily help the training of the student, and the best-performing teacher was different for each level of knowledge.
-For instance, even though RNN-based teacher $\ddagger$ had worse achievement than the other teachers, it was shown to be more supportive in transferring the softmax-level knowledge.
-Meanwhile, the CNN-based teacher was more effective in distilling the representation-level knowledge to the CNN-based student.
-These observations bringed us to an interesting perspective: Can we get more improved results if we select suitable teachers for RKD and SKD, respectively?
+The results of the previous experiments, especially in Sections \rom{5}-A-2 and \rom{5}-A-3, suggest that the teacher with the highest WER performance did not necessarily help the training of the student, and the best-performing teacher was different for each level of knowledge.
+For instance, even though RNN$_{DS2}$ had worse achievement than the other teachers, it was shown to be more supportive in transferring the softmax-level knowledge.
+Meanwhile, CNN$_{DR}$ was more effective in distilling the representation-level knowledge to CNN$_{Mini}$.
+These observations lead us to an interesting perspective: Can we get more improved results if we select separate teachers for RKD and SKD?

-In order to verify this question, we conducted additional experiments appyling the CNN-based teacher as an RKD teacher and RNN-based teacher $\ddagger$ as an SKD teacher.
-CNN-based student, which structurally equals to Jasper Mini, was adopted as the target of distillation.
-As mentioned above, the reason for selecting each of the teachers was the competitiveness of the CNN-based and the RNN-based teacher we observed in the RKD and SKD scenarios respectively, while training the CNN-based student.
+In order to verify this question, we conducted additional experiments applying CNN$_{DR}$ as an RKD teacher and RNN$_{DS2}$ as an SKD teacher.
+CNN$_{Mini}$ was adopted as the target of distillation.
 The WER results are described in Table \ref{mix}.
-The student distilled from suitable teachers for each stage showed the best performance, which provided WER 6.03 \% in the dev-clean scenario.
-It was the highest performance in our experiments.
-From these results, we believe that the proposed method enables much more flexible model selection in KD.
-It means that we can select model at each stage without limitation via TutorNet, while achieving competitive performance.
+CNN$_{Mini}$ distilled from suitable teachers for each stage showed better performance.
+The performance difference between CNN$_{DR}$ $\rightarrow$ CNN$_{Mini}$ and (CNN$_{DR}$ \& RNN$_{DS}$) $\rightarrow$ CNN$_{Mini}$ looks a little negligible, but (CNN$_{DR}$ \& RNN$_{DS}$) $\rightarrow$ CNN$_{Mini}$ showed better WER improvements in all cases with greedy decoding.
+Also, when applying beam-search decoding, (CNN$_{DR}$ \& RNN$_{DS}$) $\rightarrow$ CNN$_{Mini}$ performed better than the others in most cases, including dev-clean, dev-other, and test-clean dataset.
+From these results, we believe that the proposed method enables much more flexible model selection in KD, which means that we can select suitable teacher models for each stage regardless of the model type via TutorNet.
+Such flexibility in KD can give more possibilities for better achievement.